 While the Impressionists were wondering about light and visual sensations in paintings like Monet’s ‘Snow effects in Giverny’ (1893), a group of French artists called ‘The Incoherents’ were having fun behind their backs!

-They produced the first monochromes: 'Boozy Patrol in Fog' (grey); 'Tomato Harvest by Apoplectic Cardinals along the Red Sea' (red); 'Nigger Fight in a Cave during the Night' (black); and 'First Communion of Chlorous Young Ladies in the Snow' (white)…!
+They produced the first monochromes: ‘Boozy Patrol in Fog’ (grey); ‘Tomato Harvest by Apoplectic Cardinals along the Red Sea’ (red); ‘Negros Fighting in a Tunnel by Night’ (black); and ‘First Communion of Chlorous Young Ladies in the Snow’ (white)…!